grass_header

 » Get Involved

-The Virginia Cooperative Extension Master Gardener Program is a training program for volunteer educators who are interested in spreading the good word about best horticultural practices to others in the community.
-As a VCE-MG, you'll meet and work with people who share your interests, and you'll have the opportunity to advance your horticultural knowledge by participating in seminars and special events.
+The Virginia Cooperative Extension Master Gardener Program is a training program for volunteer educators who are interested in spreading the good word about the best horticultural practices to others in the community.
+As a VCE-MG, you’ll meet and work with people who share your interests, have the opportunity to advance your horticultural knowledge by participating in seminars and special events, and to share your knowledge with interested members of our communities.

 You’re a good candidate for the VCE-Master Gardener program if you: